Tamarac Man John Kless Accused Of Threatening Members Of Congress

-FORT LAUDERDALE (CBSMiami) – A Tamarac man was taken into custody after he reportedly made threatening and harassing calls to members of Congress.
+FORT LAUDERDALE (CBSMiami) – A Tamarac man accused of threatening three Washington lawmakers was arrested and appeared in federal court Friday.

-April 16th a caller, later identified as John Kless, called the Washington D.C. offices of a U.S. Congressman from California, a U.S. Congresswoman from Michigan, and a U.S. Senator from New Jersey and threatened to kill them, according to a federal criminal complaint.

-In the call to Rep. Eric Swalwell, from California, Kless reportedly made threats because of the representative’s support for gun control policies.
+According to Federal investigators, Kless left threatening voicemails for three Democrats: Congressman Eric Swallwell of California, Congresswoman Rashida Tlaib of Michigan and US Senator Cory Booker of New Jersey.

-“The day you come after our guns, (expletive), is the day you’ll be dead.
+Prosecutors say the message to Swallwell said, “The day you come after our guns, (expletive), is the day you’ll be dead.
 Along with everybody in the (expletive) government, (expletive).
-You want war bitch?
-Keep talking like that,” he reportedly said in a voicemail
+You want war (expletive) Keep talking like that.”

 Kless reportedly went on to say the Swalwell and the Democrats didn’t care about 9/11, migrants coming into the country, and African-Americans taking advantage of welfare.